bakame-php/http-structured-fields/README.md

 ### Containers

 Apart from the `Item`, the RFC defines different containers with different requirements.
-The package exposes those containers via the following methods `Parameters`, `Dictionary`, `InnerList` and `OrderedList` with the same basic public API.
+The package exposes those containers via the following value objects `Parameters`, `Dictionary`, `InnerList` and `OrderedList` with the same basic public API.
 At any given time it is possible to:

+- iterate over each contained element and its optional associated key via the `IteratorAggregate` interface;
 - tell whether the container is empty via an `isEmpty` method;
 - know the number of elements contained in the container via the `Countable` interface;
-- iterate over each contained elements and its optional associated key via the `IteratorAggregate` interface;
 - tell whether an element is attached to the container using its `index` or  `key` via `hasIndex` and `hasKey` methods;
 - get any element by its string `key` or by its integer `index` via `getByKey` and `getByIndex` methods when applicable;
 - merge multiple instance of the same container using the `merge` method;